Uninett/Argus/README.md

 ## Running tests

-This command is the most basic option to run the tests.
+Given that Argus is installed and configured as described above, this command is the most basic option to run the tests.
 ```
 python manage.py test
 ```

-If you have installed `tox`, the following command will test several django versions, several python versions, and automatically compute code coverage.
+If you have installed `tox`, the following command will test Argus code against several Django versions, several Python versions, and automatically compute code coverage.
 ```
 tox